h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #define SYS_SENDMMSG	20		/* sys_sendmmsg(2)		*/
 ```

-The C achieves the following objectives:
+The C code achieves the following objectives:

 * Creates a socket
 * Binds the socket to a port